lilywright99/scRNAseqtutorial/README.md

 We will use Python in google co-lab for the first day
 - Create a google ID first if you don't have one
+- Co-lab will also run better if you use google chrome
 - Open the SinglecellRNAsequencinganalysis.ipynb' and click the launch in google colab button on the top left corner
 - Solutions will be made available at the end of the day.